Cooling field guide

 Why cooling failures feel worse during smoky or high-heat stretches

 Summer urgency is not only about the thermostat number.
-Outdoor smoke, rising indoor heat, and how quickly closed-up homes start affecting occupants, pets, and electronics all change how long it makes sense to wait.
+Outdoor smoke, rising indoor heat, and the way closed-up homes affect people, pets, plants, and electronics all change how long it makes sense to wait.

 Cooling service work taking place at an outdoor air conditioning unit.